Data Governance vs Data Management: Key Differences

 Another example is data access.
 There may be a data governance policy that dictates that personally identifiable information (PII) can only be accessed by employees who need it to perform their jobs.
 A data management process can therefore be created to grant role-based access to the employees who meet that criteria.

-The topic of this blog may be data governance vs data management, but in fact the two concepts work together to support an organization’s overall management and safekeeping of its data.
+The topic of this blog may be data governance vs data management, but in fact the two concepts work together to support an organization’s overall architecture, management and safekeeping of its data.